 Charlie Dean says England will do whatever it takes to 'keep winning' ahead of Women's T20 World Cup

-Charlie Dean says England coach Charlotte Edwards has given her side a simple message to 'keep winning' ahead of the Women's T20 World Cup and their series against India.
+Charlie Dean says England coach Charlotte Edwards has given her side a simple message to 'keep winning' ahead of their opening game at the ICC Women's T20 World Cup against Sri Lanka on Friday, live on Sky Sports.

-England started their T20 summer campaign in brilliant fashion, with their bowlers lifting Edwards' side to a 2-1 series victory over New Zealand, following a dominant seven-wicket victory at Hove on Monday.
+England started their T20 summer campaign in brilliant fashion, with their bowlers lifting Edwards' side to a 2-1 series victory over New Zealand, following a dominant seven-wicket victory on May 25.

 - England 'settling nicely' ahead of Women's T20 World Cup